Motorcycling-Quartararo extends championship lead with win at Silverstone | Sports-Games

 Yamaha's Fabio Quartararo stormed to victory at the British Grand Prix at Silverstone on Sunday to claim his fifth win of the season and extend his lead at the top of the MotoGP world championship standings.

-The French rider, who started from third on the grid, took an early lead and opened up a three-second gap on the chasing pack before cruising home in style.
+The French rider, who started from third on the grid, took the lead on lap five and opened up a three-second gap on the chasing pack before cruising home in style to tighten his grip on this season's championship.
+The victory extended Quartararo's lead over Suzuki's reigning world champion Joan Mir, who finished ninth, to 65 points at the top of the standings.

+Quartararo dedicated his victory to the supporters who had turned out in force to watch the race.
+"It's great to see the fans and share the victory with them," he said.
+"I can take more risks now, what I want to do is fight for victories.
+With a 65-point lead I don't need to think about the championship."

-Suzuki rider Alex Rins finished second, with Aprilia Racing Team Gresini's Aleix Espargaro finishing third to claim his team's first MotoGP podium.
+Mir's Suzuki team mate Alex Rins came second for his first podium finish of the season, with Aprilia Racing Team Gresini's Aleix Espargaro holding off Jack Miller on the final lap to come third and claim his team's first-ever MotoGP podium.
+"It's like a dream.
+I'm super happy," Espargaro said.
+"I always believed in the project.
+I want to enjoy the moment but, believe me, I want more and more.
+Now that we're in a good moment, we have to keep working hard.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)